 In feng shui, there are two basic energies in the universe, the Yin and Yang.
 ‘Yin’ is passive, cold and dark, while ‘yang’ is active, warm and light; striking a balance between these two opposing energies is the key to harmony.
 This concept can be applied to all areas of your life, including aiding you in your weight-loss efforts.

-Here is a simple 5-step guide to feng shui your way to a slimmer body.
+Here is a simple 5-step guide to feng shui your way to a thinner body.

 ‘Yin’ Up Your Kitchen